Hereloss/Bank-Tech-Test/README.md

 ### Process
 My approach was relatively simple.
 Firstly, I worked through the user stories (adding puts statements to print to the console any required details for usage), and then extracted them into the following additional classes:

-ATMPrinter
+bankPrinter
 Bank

 While under other circumstances (such as with a much larger project), I would outline my potential classes beforehand and consider how they interact before writing tests, because this project is comparatively small and the methodology I used to split out the classes, I decided that taking a complete test-driven approach to its design would be the most beneficial.
-During this I also ensured all the tests were set up independently, using Doubles and Mocks in the atm_spec file for this purpose.
+During this I also ensured all the tests were set up independently, using Doubles and Mocks in the bank_spec file for this purpose.

-I then realised the ATM and bank classes were very similar, and had very similar functionality and so I combined these two classes, also removing the ability to see balance using a command as this is covered in the show account history command.
+I then realised the bank and bank classes were very similar, and had very similar functionality and so I combined these two classes, also removing the ability to see balance using a command as this is covered in the show account history command.

 I typically would not document easily readable classes/methods, however have done so in this case as Rubocop recommended to do so.

 ## How to use
 ### Set up
 Load up IRB or a REPL of your choice
-Require the ATM.rb file: If using PRY: load './lib/atm.rb' If using IRB: require './lib/atm.rb'
+Require the bank.rb file: If using PRY: load './lib/bank.rb' If using IRB: require './lib/bank.rb'
-Instantiate a new ATM class in your REPL using the following line of code: atm = ATM.new
+Instantiate a new bank class in your REPL using the following line of code: bank = bank.new
 Make a deposit using the deposit command listed in the 'Commands' section below!
 ### Commands
-To make a deposit: atm.deposit(500)
+To make a deposit: bank.deposit(500)
-To make a withdrawal: atm.withdraw(500)
+To make a withdrawal: bank.withdraw(500)
-To print your transaction history: atm.print_transaction_history
+To print your transaction history: bank.print_transaction_history

 This program will accept money added in any integer form, or in the form "£500".
 It will not accept pence,
 $,¢, € or any other currency type.
 I have also assumed any integer value entered will not have more than 2 decimal places (this would not break the program however )